davidoc23/TechHomeProject/README.md

   - Backend integration with Leon's intent parser

 - **Raspberry Pi Hub**
+  - Runs Home Assistant as the core local controller
-  - Receives HTTP commands from backend
+  - Receives HTTP commands from the Flask backend
-  - Sends actions to real or simulated smart devices over local network
+  - Sends actions to real or simulated smart devices over the local network
+  - Acts as a bridge between cloud services and local automation

 ---